Back

 What this answer scores

-Content and coherence: opens the call, gives the overview before the details, and ends the call.
+• Content and coherence: opens the call, gives the overview before detail, ends the call.
 The listener can picture it without ever seeing it.

 Mistakes That Cap Task 8 Scores

-Three mistakes consistently cap CELPIP Task 8 scores: skipping the phone call's open and close, describing as if the listener can see the picture, and listing features without an overview and a wrap-up.
+Three mistakes consistently cap CELPIP Task 8 scores: skipping the phone-call open and close, describing as if the listener can see the picture, and listing features with no overview and no wrap-up.

 2. Describing as if they can see it

 'Look at this thing over here' or 'as you can see' assumes a shared screen.
 The listener has nothing.
-Every detail has to be self-contained: size, shape, material, and resemblance.
+Every detail has to be self-contained: size, shape, material, and what it resembles.
 This is the line between a Task 3 answer and a Task 8 answer.

 3. A flat list with no overview or wrap-up

 'It's metal.
 It's big.
 It has wheels.
 It has a door.'
 Four facts, no frame, no comparison, no close.
-A strong answer starts with what the thing is, includes at least one comparison for each feature, and ends with a wrap-up sentence.
+A strong answer starts with what the thing is, fills in features with at least one comparison, and ends with a wrap-up sentence.
 The list pattern caps you around CLB 7.

 The 'they can see it too' trap